 Elasmobranch ecology and evolution is my special field of interest, with past research topics including the movement ecology of the smalltooth sawfish and the phylogeny of hammerhead sharks.
 I’m a member of the American Elasmobranch Society and served on its Student Affairs Committee for two years.
 I have completed internships with the Smithsonian Environmental Research Center, Fort Johnson Marine Lab and FWC Division of Marine Fisheries Management, and worked as an instructor for the Saturday at the Sea programme through the Florida State University Office of STEM Teaching Activities.
 Science education and making science more accessible for...

 As environmental pressures, many of which are driven by humans, continue to increase, we are seeing declines in many elasmobranch species.
-By raising awareness about these important issues and cultivating a scientifically literate society, we hope to create a societal shift that will push for increased protections for threatened species.
-Providing the public with accessible and up-to-date scientific information can help them stay well-informed and bridge the gap between scientists, policy makers and the public.
+By raising awareness about these declines and cultivating a scientifically literate society, we hope to create a societal shift that will push for increased protection for threatened species.
+Providing the public with accessible and up-to-date scientific information can help them stay well informed and bridge the gap between scientists, policy-makers and the public.

-For this project we will be creating an online educational resource for the general public that will synthesize current research in the field of elasmobranch conservation.
+For this project we will be creating an online educational resource for the general public that will synthesise current research in the field of elasmobranch conservation.
 The site will feature self-guided courses and lessons for people to learn about the many endangered elasmobranch species.
 It will contain video lectures, activities, videos from the field, infographics and articles.
-Site visitors will have an opportunity to learn more about marine policy as it relates to endangered elasmobranchs, information about basic biology, a history of elasmobranch conservation and tips for identifying species.
-It will also create a space for accessible communication of the latest elasmobranch conservation research.
-The site will have materials not only for adults, but will also feature age appropriate conservation lessons for K-12.
-In addition to the site, I will create materials and activities to be shared at events to engage with the public.
+Visitors to the site will have an opportunity to learn more about marine policy as it relates to endangered elasmobranchs and will be provided with information about basic biology, a history of elasmobranch conservation and tips for identifying species.
+The site will also create a space for accessible communication of the latest elasmobranch conservation research.
+It will not only have materials for adults, but will also feature age-appropriate conservation lessons.
+In addition to the site, I will create materials and activities that will facilitate engaging with the public at events.

-The general aim is to create educational resources that allow the general public to engage with conservation science and marine policy in an accessible and synthesized manner.
-We will accomplish this by focusing on 5 main objectives:
+The general aim is to create educational resources that allow the general public to engage with conservation science and marine policy in an accessible and synthesised manner.
+We will accomplish this by focusing on five main objectives: